 - has had any convictions in relation to fraudulent offences; - has been or is a member of the administrative, management or supervisory bodies or partner, director or senior manager (who is relevant in establishing that a company has the appropriate expertise and experience for management of that company) of any company at the time of any bankruptcy, receivership, liquidation or administration of such company; or - has received any official public incrimination and/or sanction by any statutory or regulatory authorities (including designated professional bodies) or has ever been disqualified by a court from acting as a director or member of the administrative, management or supervisory bodies of any company or from acting in the management or conduct of the affairs of any company.

-9.4 Audit Committee
+9.4 Audit and Risk Committee

-Upon Completion, the Audit Committee will consist of Luke Webster, Michael Ridley and Roger Le Tissier.
+Upon Completion, the Audit and Risk Committee will consist of Luke Webster and Roger Le Tissier.
+Upon ratification, Richard Pinnock will join the Audit and Risk Committee.

 9.5 Remuneration and Nominations Committee